 Installing E85 Equipment

-Installing E85 equipment is like installing conventional gasoline equipment.
+Installing E15 and E85 equipment is like installing conventional gasoline equipment.
 The same permits apply.
-Professionals familiar with local conditions and regulations should be consulted before a project begins.
-That's because every fueling location is unique and could require additional steps.
+Consult with professionals who are familiar with local conditions and regulations during project planning because different localities may require additional steps.

-A fleet operator needs to balance the inventory of fuel to store over the typical 30- to 60-day period.
+A fleet operator needs to manage their inventory of fuel to balance transportation costs, holding costs, and demand.
+Typically, fleets plan for a 30- to 60-day period between fuel deliveries.
 Extra per-gallon costs are incurred if fuel is ordered in small or partial loads.
 If there are other fleets or E85 retailers in the area, it may be possible to share transport loads (8,000 gallons or a "milk run").

 Hiring a Project Contractor